donishree/Phoenix-ai/README.md

 Phoenix AI includes a separate **rule-based recommendation layer**.

-The recommendations are NOT generated directly by the machine learning model.
+The recommendations are **not generated directly by the machine learning model**.

 The system can flag situations such as: